 One cookiecutter shark bite in a year is rare, and a second is unheard of, but it’s happened in Hawaii.

-A long-distance swimmer was attempting a swim the Ka’iwi Channel between Molokai and Oahu April 6 when a cookiecutter shark ruined months of planning.
+A long-distance swimmer was attempting to swim the Ka’iwi Channel between Molokai and Oahu April 6, when a cookiecutter shark ruined months of planning.

 Mojica began the 26-mile swim off Molokai April 5 with a support boat and kayak at 6 p.m.
 The weather was nearly perfect as he reached the deepest part of the channel.
 Just before 1 a.m., he spotted movement below him.